samuelcole/HillaryBNB/README.md

 ## Setup local hostname
 Google OAuth only allows hostnames for its OAuth URLs.
 Setup a local hostname that points to your docker machine
 ### Mac
-* Run `docker-machine ip default` to find your docker machine IP
+* Run `inspect marchbnb-rails | grep IPAddress` to find your docker machine IP
 * Copy that into `/etc/hosts` and give it whatever hostname you want (ex. hbnb.com)
 * Visit `hbnb.com:8080` to verify it works